johntrogan/defender-docs/defender-endpoint/defender-endpoint-plan-1.md

 - [Microsoft Defender for Endpoint Plan 1](microsoft-defender-endpoint.md)

-Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help organizations like yours to prevent, detect, investigate, and respond to advanced threats.
-We are pleased to announce that Defender for Endpoint is now available in two plans:
+Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help organizations to prevent, detect, investigate, and respond to advanced threats.
+Defender for Endpoint is now available in two plans:

 - **Defender for Endpoint Plan 1**, described in this article; and
 - **[Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)**, generally available, and formerly known as [Defender for Endpoint](microsoft-defender-endpoint.md).